Ecclesiastes 5

 Ecclesiastes 5 is the fifth chapter of the Book of Ecclesiastes in the Hebrew Bible or the Old Testament of the Christian Bible.
 The book contains philosophical speeches by a character called '(the) Qoheleth' ("the Teacher"), composed probably between the fifth and second centuries BCE.
 Peshitta, Targum, and Talmud attribute the authorship of the book to King Solomon.
 This chapter contains advice on how to approach God the right way, and a discussion about poverty and wealth.

 Text

 The original text was written in Hebrew.
-This chapter is divided into 20 verses.
+This chapter is divided into 19 or 20 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes Codex Leningradensis (1008).
 Fragments containing parts of this chapter were found among the Dead Sea Scrolls 4QQoh^{a} (4Q109; 175-150 BCE; extant verses 13–17).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).
 The Greek text is probably derived from the work of Aquila of Sinope or his followers.